-Allerton Spring Break is an alternative spring break program in which students have the opportunity to experience Allerton Park while volunteering their time on projects that improve and preserve it.
+Elderhostel Spring Break is an alternative spring break program in which participants have the opportunity to experience Allerton Park while volunteering their time on projects that improve and preserve it.

-ASB is open to current University of Illinois and Parkland students at least 18 years of age.
+Elderhostel Spring Break is open to current and past Allerton volunteers at least 18 years of age.

-Allerton hosts anywhere from 10-20 volunteers for ASB, depending on our need for volunteers that year.
+Allerton hosts anywhere from 5-15 volunteers for ESB, depending on our need for volunteers that year.

 Participants will work under the direction of staff on a variety of volunteer projects, taking a 30-minute break for lunch.
-Students will also take ample time to experience and explore Allerton daily.
+Participants will have ample time to experience and explore Allerton daily.

 There will be a variety of projects throughout the week, all designed to preserve and improve the park.
 Some examples of previous projects include: painting, simple woodworking, invasive plant removal, trail maintenance, garden cleanup.
 Most projects will take place outdoors.
-It should be noted many of the projects are physically demanding.
+Many of the projects are physically demanding.

 Yes.
-Food for three full meals will be offered daily, along with snacks (with the exception of Sunday and Friday when you are only with us for 1-2 meals).
+Food for three full meals will be offered daily, along with snacks.
 Breakfast is usually basic items like bagels, cereal, and fruit.
 You are welcome to bring personal snacks.
 A community refrigerator and microwave will be available in the common room.

 You really only need adequate clothing and personal care items, however, you will receive a suggested packing list after you are accepted into the program.